 Fair Value Measurements

-The Company adopted the provisions of ASC Topic 820, “Fair Value Measurements and Disclosures”, which defines fair value as used in numerous accounting pronouncements, establishes a framework for measuring fair value, and expands disclosure of fair value measurements.
+The Company adopted the provisions of Accounting Standard Codification (“ASC”) Topic 820, “Fair Value Measurements and Disclosures”, which defines fair value as used in numerous accounting pronouncements, establishes a framework for measuring fair value, and expands disclosure of fair value measurements.
 The guidance prioritizes the inputs used in measuring fair value and establishes a three-tier value hierarchy that distinguishes among the following:

 A roll forward of the level 3 valuation financial instruments is as follows:

-As of June 30, 2019, the Company has no assets that are re-measured at fair value.
+As of December 31, 2019 and 2018, the Company has no assets that are re-measured at fair value.

 Cash and Cash Equivalents

-We consider all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
+The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
 The carrying value of those investments approximates their fair market value due to their short maturity and liquidity.
 Cash and cash equivalents include cash on hand and amounts on deposit with financial institutions, which amounts may at times exceed federally insured limits.
-We have not experienced any losses on such accounts and we do not believe we are exposed to any significant credit risk.
-The Company had approximately $415,000 and $0 cash balances in excess of FDIC insured limits at June 30, 2019 and December 31, 2018, respectively.
-Cash and cash equivalents were $664,645 and $1,960 at June 30, 2019 and December 31, 2018, respectively.
+The Company has not experienced any losses on such accounts and do not believe the Company is exposed to any significant credit risk.
+The Company had $0 cash balances in excess of FDIC insured limits at December 31, 2019 and 2018, respectively.
+Cash and cash equivalents were $18,405 and $1,960 at December 31, 2019 and 2018, respectively.

 Prepaid Expenses and Other Current Assets

-Prepaid expenses and other current assets of $301,557 and $12,330 at June 30, 2019 and December 31, 2018, respectively, consist primarily of costs paid for future services which will occur within a year.
-Prepaid expenses may include prepayments in cash for an operating lease, consulting, and insurance fees which are being amortized over the terms of their respective agreements.
-Other current assets include cash paid for deposit on future construction services on a leasehold improvement.
+Total prepaid expenses and other current assets amounted to $248,776 and $12,330 at December 31, 2019 and 2018, respectively.
+Prepaid expenses to C2M who is a related party, amounted to $622,160 – current portion and $2,492,045 – long-term portion at December 31, 2019 (see Note 10).
+Prepaid expenses consist primarily of costs paid for future services which will occur within a year.
+Prepaid expenses may include prepayments in cash and equity instruments for an operating lease, consulting, and insurance fees which are being amortized over the terms of their respective agreements.

 Property and Equipment